miztiik/dev-sec-ops/remove-unused-security-groups/README.md

-# Security: Automatically removed unused old security groups
+# Security: Automatically remove unused old security groups using AWS Lambda

 Maintaing security groups across multiple VPCs, regions, accounts is quite an time consuming effort.
 I decided to automate this, with an lambda.